 One of the more innocuous moments can become truly horrific: Yubaba threatened to turn Chihiro into a piglet or a piece of coal, implying that these are standard punishments for intruders in her realm.
 Now, think of the sootballs carrying pieces of coal to the roaring furnaces by the hundreds, and Chihiro briefly helping them with this job.

+There's also the fact that Chihiro would have been eating solid meals the entire time she was at the bath house — those porkbuns?
+PEOPLE.
 Let's hope that the spirits also breed normal pigs in addition to taking polymorphed humans.
 After all, there couldn't be that many people getting themselves caught in the spirit world... right?